-The Shares shall represent beneficial interests in, and ownership of, the Trust.
+Trust.
 The Sponsor shall have the power and authority, in its sole discretion, without action or approval by the Shareholders, to cause the Trust to issue Shares from time to time.
 The Trust shall issue Shares solely in exchange for cash in U.S. Dollars.

-The Trust may offer and sell Shares of the Trust from time to time through (1) underwriters, placement agents or distributors (each, a "Share Placement") or such other means as the Sponsor may determine or (2) through subscription agreements.
+The Trust may offer and sell Shares of the Trust from time to time through underwriters, placement agents or distributors (each, a "Share Placement") or such other means as the Sponsor may determine.
+The Sponsor also reserves the right to issue Shares of the Trust from time to time through direct placements.
 The Trust may not issue additional Shares unless the net proceeds per Share to be received by the Trust are not less than 100% of the most recently calculated NAV per Share immediately prior to, or upon, the determination of the pricing of such issuance.

 Any net proceeds received in connection with the offer and sale of Shares shall be used to purchase Bitcoin and/or T-Bills, as applicable, in proportions consistent with the allocation of the Bitcoin Holdings and the Treasury and Cash Holdings of the Trust, as of the applicable date of sale.
-For this purpose, "Bitcoin Holdings' shall mean the sum of the value of the Bitcoin held by the Trust, and "Treasury and Cash Holdings" shall mean the value of the T-Bills and U.S. dollars held by the Trust.
+For this purpose, "Bitcoin Holdings" shall mean the sum of the value of the Bitcoin held by the Trust, and "Treasury and Cash Holdings'' shall mean the value of the T-Bills and U.S. dollars held by the Trust.
 In the event that the Trust has no assets at the time of the sale of the initial Shares under the Registration Statement, then any net proceeds received in connection with the offer and sale of such initial Shares shall be used to purchase Bitcoin and/ or T-Bills, as applicable, in proportions consistent with the weighting of the Bitcoin Component and the Treasury Component of the Index as of the date of such sale.